dflanigan/IssueHandling/ISSUE_TEMPLATE.md

 ### Title
 A short but descriptive summary of the bug issue

+### Contact Information
+If communicating through GitHub is not enough, please list contact information like a email address or phone number.

 ### Labal
 Assign a GitHub Label to this issue.
 Do not create labels, use an existing one.
 Do not assign Priority labels.
 Use a Bug severity label:
  1. **Bug Severity 1 (Critical)** : Defect is causing systems to be offline and/or nonfunctional. immediate attention is required.